Following

 Oh.

 Kuma stood in the open door way, looking down young Kamazo Bujin curled up on the seat bench.
 Or Killer, as the kids had started calling him over the last year or so.
 Kuma had mixed feelings on the nickname - feeling it too harsh and cold for the bright young man that would wait for him at the mail boxes that first year of middle school, before Victoria had her license and he was still dependent on the adults of the community to get around.
-Even know, Kuma was pretty sure he was a little to young to be driving on main roads already, but living on the other side of the valley then the other boys meant he was often left out of their shenanigans.
+Even know, Kuma was pretty sure he was a little too young to be driving on main roads already, but living on the other side of the valley than the older boys meant he was often left out of their shenanigans.
 Kuma could see why Victoria would have left him her truck - trapped out there alone with an angry man like Hitokiri Bujin.

 That was likely the source of the black eye he was sporting tonight.
 Kuma sighed, forcing his hand to let go of the truck frame before he damaged it.
 He look a few calming breaths, before gently placing a hand on the boy's shoulder, giving him a shake to wake up.
 "Killer?"